Ryde Town Hall: History

+In 1867 a three-stage clock tower was erected on top of the central block of the building; designed by Thomas Dashwood, it was topped with a cupola, a dome and a weather vane.
+The chiming clock, by Moore & Sons of Clerkenwell, was given by Miss Player, the lady of the manor; it sounded the Westminster Quarters on a set of hemispherical bells in the cupola.
 Following significant population growth, partly due to the number of boatyards in the town, the area became a municipal borough in 1868.
-The east wing was increased in height to two storeys to a design by a local architect, Francis Newman, in 1869.
-A three-stage clock tower, which was topped with a cupola, a dome and a weather vane, was designed by Thomas Dashwood and erected on top of the building at the same time.
-The expansion created a new main hall which was augmented when an organ was installed to celebrate Queen Victoria's Diamond Jubilee in the late 19th century.
+At around this time the east wing was increased in height to two storeys to a design by a local architect, Francis Newman.
+The expansion created a new assembly hall, capable of seating 750 people, which was formally opened on 14 April 1869; it backed on to the original public hall and the two could be combined when required to create a larger space.
+The new hall was augmented when an organ was installed to celebrate Queen Victoria's Diamond Jubilee in the late 19th century.
 The building was badly damaged in a major fire in 1933 but subsequently restored.

 The building continued to serve as the headquarters of Ryde Borough Council for much of the 20th century but ceased to be the local seat of government after the enlarged Medina Borough Council was formed in 1974.
 A programme of works, to a design by the council surveyor, Nigel Hayton, to convert the first floor of the building into a theatre was completed in March 1991.
 The theatre incorporated a balcony and featured extensive decorative plasterwork and a proscenium arch.
 After the theatre closed in February 2005, the facility was used as a music venue: performers at the town hall included the rock band, The Stranglers, in July 2009.
 The venue closed completely in April 2010 and the building was sold to a developer in January 2013.
 However, by October 2020, the development had not progressed and the building was badly vandalised.
 In November 2020 Ryde Town Council decided to take a three-year lease on the building with a view to raising the finance to acquire and restore it.